 As I’ve entered the empty nest season, the words have floated back to the top.
 Often they flow like water from a fire hydrant.
 I now have time to pursue this long-time passion of processing life through my fingertips.
 I am grateful.

 “Thoughts disentangle themselves when they pass through the lips and fingertips.”
 Dawson Trotman

 Blogs have hosted my heart words for a decade now.
 I see blogging as more of a hobby but writing is “what I do”.
 You’ll see on my menu bar the various blogs I have.
 My self-diagnosed ADD is fairly apparent by the variety.
 My life is full therefore my brain is full.
 I love to live stories and I love to share them; both through my words and through my photography (I’m an amateur with a great camera).
 It is in the sharing of stories that we find a shoulder of comfort to lean on and take a breath and encouragement for our feet to take our next step as we live out our own stories.
 Our lives matter.
 Our stories matter.
 A story worth living is a story worth sharing.

 Feel free to peruse the smorgasbord of menu items I’ve set out for you.
 Follow me on social media.
 I hope you will enjoy your “lunch”.

-Andrea Stunz… she breathes therefore she writes… and speaks… and basically goes wherever God wants me to go.
-I’m never for want of adventures!
+Andrea Stunz… she breathes, therefore, she writes … and speaks … and basically goes wherever God wants her to go.
+She’s never in want of an adventure!